Galloping in fast-growth natural merge sorts: Fast-growth and (tight) middle-growth properties

 Similarly, if~$\A$ has the tight middle-growth property, let~$\gamma$ be the integer mentioned in the definition of the statement ``$\A$ has the tight middle-growth property''.
 This time,~$n \geqslant 2^{d_i-\gamma}$, which proves that~$d_i \leqslant \log_2(n) + \gamma$ and that

 \end{proof}

 Theorems~\ref{thm:fast-few-naïve} and~\ref{thm:middle-few-naïve} provide us with a simple framework for recovering well-known results on the complexity of many algorithms.
-By contrast, Theorem~\ref{thm:middle-few} consists in new complexity guarantees on the number of element comparisons performed by algorithms with the middle-growth property, provided that they use the galloping sub-routine.
+By contrast, Theorem~\ref{thm:middle-few} consists in new complexity guarantees on the number of element comparisons performed by algorithms with the middle-growth property, provided that they use the galloping routine.

 \begin{theorem} Let~$\A$ be a stable natural merge sort algorithm with the middle-growth property.
-If~$\A$ uses the galloping sub-routine for merging runs, it requires~$\O(n + n\H^\ast)$ element comparisons to sort arrays of length~$n$ and dual run-length entropy~$\H^\ast$. \end{theorem}
+If~$\A$ uses the galloping routine for merging runs, it requires~$\O(n + n\H^\ast)$ element comparisons to sort arrays of length~$n$ and dual run-length entropy~$\H^\ast$. \end{theorem}

-\begin{proof} All comparisons performed by the galloping sub-routine are of the form~$A[i] \leqslant^?\!
-A[j]$, where~$i$ and~$j$ are positions such that~$i < j$.
-Thus, the behaviour of~$\A$, i.e., the element comparisons and element moves it performs, is invariant under lexicographic equivalence, as illustrated in Figure~\ref{fig:dual-runs}.
-Consequently, starting from an array~$A$ of length~$n$ with~$\sigma$ dual runs setting~$B[j] \eqdef i$ whenever~$A[j]$ belongs to the dual run~$S_i$, and we may now assume that~$A$ coincides with~$B$.
-This assumption allows us to directly use Proposition~\ref{pro:2}, whose presentation would have been more complicated if we had referred to dual runs of an underlying array instead of referring directly to distinct values.

-Let~$\beta > 1$ be the real number mentioned in the definition of the statement ``$\A$ has the middle-growth property''.
-Let~$A$ be an array of length~$n$ and whose values are integers from~$1$ to~$\sigma$, let~$s_1,s_2,\ldots,s_\sigma$ be the lengths of its dual runs, and let~$\T$ be the merge tree induced by~$\A$ on~$A$.
+\begin{proof} Let~$\beta > 1$ be the real number mentioned in the definition of the statement ``$\A$ has the middle-growth property''.
+Let~$A$ be an array of length~$n$ with~$\sigma$ dual runs~$S_1,S_2,\ldots,S_\sigma$, and let~$\T$ be the merge tree induced by~$\A$ on~$A$.